Registration for the 2026 University Rover Challenge is open until October 29!

 [4.A] You will be given your exact schedule approximately one week prior to the first day of the field competition.
 The order of tasks will be different for each team and is the luck of the draw.

 [5.A] These are just some of many region-specific pricing factors such as raw materials, labor costs, and exchange rates.
-Few teams get close to fielding a $22,000 rover and the correlation between budget and score is extremely weak with a huge standard deviation.
-We will review the budget rules if in the future they do appear to become an important factor in the success of teams at URC.
+Based on prior years’ data, the correlation between budget and score is extremely weak with a huge standard deviation.
+The budget rules are reviewed annually, and updated when appropriate.

 [6.Q] If an item that is on sale at a discount to only students from our country, can we use that price in our budget, or do we need to use the price that would be available to all teams?